Speaker

 Setting Up Your C# Pit of Success

-Writing code is only 40% of the work.
-Maintaining high-quality code is maybe another 20%.
-Reviewing PRs and updating dependencies are just some of the manual processes we have to deal with that regularly take us away from the fun part of development: writing code.
-But we're developers, and we can automate these processes.
-Nay, we MUST automate or risk becoming less efficient the longer we work on a codebase.
-Thankfully, the 20+ year lifespan of C# and .NET means it has some features built-in to help us enforce certain levels of code quality.
+Writing code is only ~40% of software development work.
+Maintaining high-quality code is maybe another ~20%.
+Reviewing PRs and updating dependencies are just some of the manual processes we have to deal with that regularly take us away from the fun part of software development: writing code.

 Intro to OpenTelemetry for Developers